A slight detour to Quebec

 I am trying to add a new element to my site.
-From now on, when you see this image in the list of blogs, it will be about a text describing my latest adventures instead of a blog with mostly photos.
+From now on, when you see this image in the list of posts, it will be about a text describing my latest adventures instead of a post with mostly photos.

-So, if you are more interested in the description of my adventures, and less to the photos, you could only read the blogs with this image.
-Of course, I will add a few pictures from time to time, but there will be a lot less than in a photoblog.
+So, if you are more interested in the description of my adventures, and less to the photos, you could only read the posts with this image.
+Of course, I will add a few pictures from time to time...

 If you look at the map, with the route I travelled since Honduras, you will notice that I quickly drove through Nicaragua, and I went directly to the capital of Costa Rica.
 On the map, the line is in yellow since I am not visiting any sites.
 I am transiting to a destination, and I am only driving.
 I already had planned a trip to Quebec for 2-3 weeks in order to renew my driving license...